The Soo Locks

 See the Ships & Explore the Park

-A few steps from the water’s edge a serene park of shady grass, defined walkways, manicured gardens and a democracy of trees representing those found throughout the Upper Peninsula are found.
-Whether walking the park or relaxing on a bench visitors enjoy a peaceful day in Soo Locks Park.
+The Soo Locks Park has many great vantage points to take in the sights of the historic locks too.
+A few steps from the water’s edge the park boast shady grass, defined walkways, manicured gardens and democracy of trees representing those found throughout the Upper Peninsula.

 - 90% of the world’s iron ore moves through the Soo Locks